E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Correlated-Sampling/readme.rst

 The software module developed here is based on a Trotter-based scheme for simulating quantum-classical Liouville dynamics in terms of an ensemble of surface-hopping trajectories.
 The method can be used to compute the dynamics for longer times with fewer trajectories than the sequential short-time propagation (SSTP) algorithm, which is also based on surface-hopping trajectories.
-This module builds on the single path version of the trotter-based sampling scheme [Mackernan]_ but introduces a ket improvement of correlated sampling to drastically reduce the variance associated with sampling.
+This module builds on the single path version of the trotter-based sampling scheme [Mackernan1]_ but introduces a ket improvement of correlated sampling to drastically reduce the variance associated with sampling.
 It also builds on the C++ formulation of the single path code.
 For mathematical details, we refer the reader to eq.30-35 of the paper.